Togakushi Ninja Museum 戸隠流忍法資料館

 Explore the way of Ninjutsu

 The Togakushi Ninja Museum is devoted to the local Togakushi school of ninjutsu which started in the 12th century.
 Practitioners of this shadow art called Togakushi, and its once inaccessible mountains, home.
 The mountains had long been inhabited by Buddhist-shaman ascetics known as yamabushi, and aspects of their philosophy found their way into the Togakushi school.

 Get up close with weapons only seen on the big screen

-Spread over several renovated buildings, the Togakushi Ninja Museum lets you delve into ninja history with a variety of exhibits and activities.
-Their displays of traditional weaponry include katana (Japanese swords) and other items familiar from the old ninja movies, like steel climbing claws.
+Spread over several reloated and resotred buildings, the Togakushi Ninja Museum lets you delve into ninja history with a variety of exhibits and activities.
+Their displays of traditional weaponry include katana (Japanese swords).
 Blade-like metal throwing stars known as shuriken are laid out in more shapes and sizes than you'd think possible.

 Learn all about the hidden history of the ninja

 While the weaponry certainly catches the eye, much of the ninja's craft involved espionage, infiltration, and generally going unseen.
 Escape was key, and contrary to ninja movies, violence was typically avoided.

-Historical scrolls illustrating these arts are on display, as is ninja clothing and gear that remind visitors the silent warriors were human, too.
+Information boards illustrating these arts are on display, as is ninja clothing and gear that remind visitors the ninjas were human, too.
 The museum walls are covered with photographs of ninja demonstrating their craft.

 Visit the ninja house

 A “ninja house” in an adjacent building is a museum highlight.
-The house is full of trap doors and secret passageways; once inside, it's a veritable labyrinth that's notoriously tough to get out of.
+The house is full of traps and secret passageways; once inside, it's a veritable labyrinth that's notoriously tough to get out of.
 Once you finally escape, sneak over to the target range and try out your shuriken throwing skills.

 The Museum of Togakushi Folklore on the property houses a wide collection of antiques and artifacts used by the locals in days gone by.

 Ninja fun for the little ones

-Kids will enjoy the Togakushi Ninja Village three kilometers down the road from The Togakushi Ninja Museum.
-This ninja theme park lets kids don ninja outfits and slink their way through attractions like forested obstacle courses, climbing walls, and a blow dart range.
-They offer self-defense workshops and a shuriken-throwing course.
+Kids will enjoy the Kids Ninja Village 3.4 kilometers down the road from The Togakushi Ninja Museum.
+This ninja theme park lets kids don ninja outfits and slink their way through attractions like forested adventure playgrounds, climbing walls, and a blow dart range.
+They offer game-style, shuriken-throwing courses.